techmyth/techmyth.github.io/content/posts/vmware-enable-tps.en.md

 PS /home/blabla>
 ```

-For this test i turned on 23 virtual machines (Windows) to bring the server in contention mode so that i can see what benefits the TPS has.
+For this test I turned on 23 virtual machines (Windows) to bring the server in contention mode so that I can see what benefits the TPS has.
 This result I show you below represents the memory statistics of the ESXi server obtained with the command `esxtop`.
-Here you can see the statistics before i configured the `TPS Inter-VM` function with the value `#2`.
+Here you can see the statistics before I configured the `TPS Inter-VM` function with the value `#2`.
 The variable that is in bold `PSHARE/MB` represents the value of shared memory that the server currently has, i.e. only TPS is being used in `Intra-VM` mode.
 This variable has a value of `1400/MB`.

 ```text
 2:58:11pm up 50 min, 722 worlds, 23 VMs, 45 vCPUs; MEM overcommit avg: 1.10, 1.10, 0.99